Email: camille.larsen@aureumcandc.com Phone: 303.726.8053

 What does it mean if a therapist is EMDR Certified?

-What can I expect in an EMDR session?
+What can I expect in EMDR sessions?